MDAnalysis/UserGuide/doc/source/reading_and_writing.rst

 Reading multiple trajectories
 --------------------------------

 A Universe can load multiple trajectories, which are concatenated in the order given.
 One exception to this is with :ref:`XTC <XTC-label>` and :ref:`TRR <TRR-label>` files.
 If the ``continuous=True`` flag is :ref:`passed to Universe <universe-kwargs-label>`, MDAnalysis will try to stitch them together so that the trajectory is as time-continuous as possible.
 This means that there will be no duplicate time-frames, or jumps back in time.

-As an example, the following trajectory is split into four parts.
+As an example, the following depicted trajectory is split into four parts.
 The column represents the time.
 As you can see, some segments overlap.
 With ``continuous=True``, only the frames marked with a + will be read.

 ::